Temalogic/TLDynamicsAPI/README.md

 ```

-### Documenation
+### Documentation

-The code is documented by following the [phpdoc](https://phpdoc.org/) standard.
+The code is documented according to the [phpdoc](https://phpdoc.org/) standard.
 Follow the [install instructions](https://phpdoc.org/docs/latest/getting-started/installing.html) to install phpdoc.
-Then you can generate documentaion by following [this guide](https://phpdoc.org/docs/latest/getting-started/your-first-set-of-documentation.html#running-phpdocumentor)
+Then you can generate documentation by following [this guide](https://phpdoc.org/docs/latest/getting-started/your-first-set-of-documentation.html#running-phpdocumentor)